Savin Hill: History

+Origins

 The Neponset Indians, a part of the larger Massachusett tribe, spent their summers in Savin Hill for centuries before the arrival of Europeans.
 Captain John Smith of Virginia, the first English settler in America, visited Dorchester in 1614, and had commerce with the Neponset Indians.

 Savin Hill was settled and founded in June 1630, just a few months before Boston was settled.

 The first non-native people arriving in the area were Puritans who came on the "Mary and John" from England.
 They had formerly settled further south on the coast, in the Hull area, before moving north to a hill overlooking a protected harbor, now called Dorchester Bay.

 They landed in boats and built a settlement for approximately 140 people near what is today the intersection of Grampian Way and Savin Hill Avenue.
 Originally, the area was named Rock Hill.

 By the 1780s, the name changed to Old Hill, a time when the United States was in its infancy.

+19th century

 The original boundary of Dorchester extended almost to the Rhode Island border.
 As time went on, settlements broke away and the geographical size of the town continued to shrink until 1870, when it disappeared on paper.
 In that year, the town of Dorchester was incorporated into the city of Boston, and the name became the designation of a neighborhood.
 By then, the rocky hill where the Puritans first settled had changed its name again, this time to Savin Hill.

 Joseph Tuttle, a local innkeeper, who had opened a luxurious hotel at what is today the intersection of Savin Hill Avenue and Tuttle Street, invented the new title "Savin Hill" in 1819, which he named after the red juniper trees (Savin trees) that grew abundantly in the area.

 After the American Civil War, the Worthington family, who owned most of the land in present-day Savin Hill, started selling house lots.
 At that time, most of the Victorian homes that line the slope of the hill were constructed.

 Transportation influenced the development of the neighborhood.
 The Shawmut Branch Railroad provided a connection to downtown Boston starting in 1872.
 It was soon acquired by the Old Colony Railroad.
-Savin Hill Station became part of Boston's rapid transit network in 1927, now operated as the MBTA Red Line.